yutayamate/functree-cli/README.md

 $ functree get -d kegg -o kegg.json
 ```

-Or, you can use your own tree structure data for drawing treemap.
+You can use your own tree structure data for drawing treemap.
 It must be in the JSON format and have the structure corresponded to the following example.
 ```json
 {
   "id": "00001",